tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 #### Security

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is widely adopted with the use of gRPC.
-The private validator server and client will require TLS files in order to run.
+There are various forms of TLS (one-way & two-way).
+One way is the client identifying who the server is, while two way is both parties identifying the other.
+For Tendermints use case having both parties identifying each other provides and extra layer of security.
 This requires users to generate both client and server certificates for a TLS connection.
-Tendermint will provide a make command to help users with the generation of this.
+[Certstrap](https://github.com/square/certstrap) is an alternative to openssl that reduces the complexity of creating and self signing certificates.
 A --insecure flag will be provided for development/testing purposes.

 #### Upgrade Path